NickAnthony/UdacityFullStackWebCourse-Capstone/README.md

 ### Run the tests

+To test the local install, run the following command from the root folder.

 `python test_app.py`

 All tests will run with the default executive director token above.
 If more than 50% of the tests are failing with 401, then it is likely the the JWTs have expired.

+---

+## Live Testing

 ### Live test: test_heroku_app.py